marilari88/zod-playground/README.md

 ### Run locally

-To get started with Zod Playground, you will need to have Node.js and npm installed on your machine.
-Once you have these installed, you can clone the repository and run the following commands:
+To get started with Zod Playground development, you will need to have node.js and npm installed.

 ```sh
 npm install